Getting Started

 The best place to start searching for resources for your course is your online reading list and LibrarySearch.

-Digital items will be linked from here and may require your Kent Login to access.
+Links to digital resources are available from here so may require your Kent Login to access them.

 We have a large collection of books in the library for biosciences as well as in related topics in physical and social sciences.